sudexp/mobile-project/README.md

 };
 ```

-When the [CollectionScreen](screens/CollectionScreen.js) is downloaded, a request for a list of products is made:
+When the [CollectionScreen](screens/CollectionScreen.js) comes up, a request for a list of products is made:
 ```
 // actions/items.js
 export const fetchItems = () => async dispatch => {